Douglas-James/MainAlgos/Algorithms/readme.md

 Algorithms are step-by-step methods for solving problems.
 They are crucial in computer science for performing tasks efficiently.

+> **Notice:** This section is not completed yet.
+Please do not download the files until the repository is fully completed.
+Once the repository is complete, you will see the completed notice here.

 ## Types of Algorithms

 | **Category**        | **Description**                                                | **Examples**                                                                                              |